Lateral Department Transfers for Police

 The idea seems simple enough; in the private sector, plenty of people can find another job in their chosen field with another company or a new location with relative ease.
 Even for most government jobs, workers can easily get hired in a new city, county, state, or sometimes even country simply by showing they’re the best candidate for the job.

-Let’s go ahead and get this one out of the way quickly: if you’re thinking about transferring from another country – even one so close and so similar as Canada - you can forget about it unless you have dual citizenship.
+If you’re thinking about transferring from another country dual citizenship may be a requirement.
 In most cases, you’ll be required to be a U.S. citizen to work in certified criminal justice careers, which means you’ll have to spend some time in the U.S. working in another job and working toward naturalization before you can even be eligible to get certified

 The situation is not so simple when it comes to law enforcement and many other criminal justice fields.
 The difference is that, like doctors, lawyers and other regulated industries, policing and like careers are considered a profession.
 And like any other profession, professionals must be trained and – perhaps more importantly - certified to perform their job.